-Use of a \$2M Cash Advance Debenture has been included in the Long Term Financial Plan as matching funds for COVID Stimulus Funding Packages for shovel ready projects.
+A \$2M Cash Advance Debenture has been included in the Long Term Financial Plan as matching funds for COVID Stimulus Funding Packages for shovel ready projects.
 Council has resolved to progress an upgrade of the Ryan Mitchell Swim Centre which will require matching grant funds of \$1,011,600.
-The Local Government Finance Authority has announced that local government bodies who successfully gain stimulus funding via the State Government's Local Government Infrastructure Partnership Program will also be entitled to establish a 3-year LGFA discounted Infrastructure Partnership Cash Advance Debenture loan facility (-0.75% off the standard CAD rate) annexed from an existing Cash Advance Debenture to fund the remainder of the project.
+The Local Government Finance Authority has announced that local government bodies who successfully gain stimulus funding via the State's infrastructure program will also be entitled to establish a 3-year LGFA discounted Infrastructure Partnership Cash Advance Debenture Ioan facility (-0.75% off the standard CAD rate) to fund the remainder of the project (subject to the LGFA's normal lending criteria).